NooneBug/obsidian_vaults/Entity_typing_sota/paper/2012 Ling - Fine-Grained Entity Recognition.md

 *Our task is to uncover the type information of the entity mentions from natural language sentences.
 Formally speaking, we need to identify the entity mentions {m1, . . . , mk}, such that each mi is a subsequence of s,as well as associate the correct entity types, ti with each mi*

-Authors also define a perceptron based model to produce [[Predictions - Multiple Path Precition]] starting from [[Encoders - Handcrated Features  Based Models]]
+Authors also define a perceptron based model to produce [[Predictions - Multiple Path Precition]] starting from [[Encoders - Handcrafted Features  Based Models]]

 #paper